Answered By: Colin Magee Last Updated: Mar 30, 2022 Views: 79

-Library Materials are defined as print and non-print instructional and informational materials (e.g. books, periodicals, databases and other online resources, manuscripts, maps, aural and visual recordings, etc.) which are acquired, organized and made available by the librarians for use by the members of the college community to fulfill the aims and functions of the college and its curriculum.
+Library Materials are defined as print and non-print instructional and informational materials (e.g. books, periodicals, databases and other online resources, manuscripts, maps, audio and visual recordings, etc.) which are acquired, organized and made available by the library staff for use by the members of the college community to fulfill the aims and functions of the college and its curriculum.

 Responsibility for Participation in Selection